Special Educational Needs (SEN)

 We try wherever possible to support pupils with learning difficulties through our regular whole-school systems.
 We aim to meet as many pupils’ needs, SEND or otherwise, through ‘Quality First Teaching’, through the implantation of personalisation and Assessment for Learning Principles.

-• teachers differentiating work, working to meet individual needs and marking work and planning homework effectively.
+• teachers providing adaptations to work, working to meet individual needs and marking work and planning homework effectively.

 • lessons have clear learning objectives, work is differentiated appropriately and assessment is used to inform the next step of learning.

-• Children can receive their own personalised literacy targets and layered numeracy target.
+• Children can receive their own personalised literacy targets and layered maths target.

-• Regular meetings with our mental health champion
+• Adaptive teaching and small group work - Regular meetings with our mental health champion

 External support may be sought from: